 The property appraiser challenges the portion of the Department's 2011 Value Adjustment Board Training that relates to the Higgs v.
 Good case.
-The challenge seeks to allow the VAB to exclude evidence from being used at the VAB under Higgs when the petitioner does not provide the evidence before a VAB hearing.
+The challenge seeks to allow the VAB to exclude evidence under Higgs when the petitioner does not provide the evidence prior to the hearing.
 The training provides that Higgs does not apply to VAB hearings.